1710-1720 Commode by BVRB

-Around 1700, André-Charles Boulle develops new models of furniture for small items: jewelry, medals, collections, bathroom accessories.
-The cabinet with drawers becomes the precursor of the commode designed by himself circa 1706.
+Around 1700, Boulle develops new models of cabinets with drawers for small items : jewelry, medals, collections, bathroom accessories.

-These innovations also precede the flat desk, which should be mentioned here as a reminder that Boulle was the designer of all modern forms of French furniture.
+These innovations also precede the flat desk.
 The luxury of his inlays in première partie and contrepartie and of his gilded bronzes is also unprecedented.

 The flat desk allows the installation of wide drawers.
 It is a success.
 The drawers were soon adapted into the coffres in the form of small cabinets mounted on high legs.
 This furniture in turn becomes wider and lower with larger drawers in a strict vertical alignment.